codescrum/rails-template-docker-kubernetes/README.md

 #### JAVASCRIPT LAND
 We have defined a way how to deal with our javascript code, first of all, we have included coffeescript in favor of the native approach (we still need investigate more about the new features on ES6 - you can find more information [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla) and [here](https://github.com/lukehoban/es6features/blob/master/README.md)), However the main focus of our JS approach is not related with a metalenguage or a specific functionality itself, in fact our approach is pretty simple but it will save you a lot of time in the future.

-We propose that you should manage your javascript code using a master JS Object which is segmented according to your application domain through little components (as a part of the main object), each component will have a setup method convention for invoking its functionality from whichever site of your rails views (whenever you need it, of course).
+We propose that you should manage your javascript code using a master JS Object which is segmented according to your application domain through little components (as a part of the main object), each component will have a `setup` method convention for invoking its functionality from whichever site in your rails views (whenever you need it, of course).

 This approach allows you to build a cleaner code facilitating its testing and growing.
 Then, you could integrate your own approach for segmenting the plane file itself (the file in which the master object is contained), you can also include something similar to [Gon](https://github.com/gazay/gon) gem for managing how the components are loaded, however,  for now,  we prefered leave the JS loading process as it is.